facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns the most frequent value for the values within `x`.
     NULL values are ignored.
 If all the values are NULL, or there are 0 rows, returns NULL.
+    If multiple values have the same greatest frequency, the return value is uncertain and could be any one of the values with the greatest frequency.

     Example::